 Give your trip to New Orleans a culinary edge with a lively cooking class featuring some delectable Creole classics!
-Head to the New Orleans School of Cooking for an approximate 2‐hour course in the company of other food enthusiasts.
+Head to the New Orleans School of Cooking for a hands-on cooking course in the company of other food enthusiasts.
 Get to know an expert local chef and hear the history of Louisiana’s soulful cuisine, including the melting pot of cultural influence that distinguishes Cajun and Creole dishes.

 Menu items may include any of the following: gumbo, jambalaya, corn and crab bisque, shrimp or chicken creole, shrimp and artichoke soup, crawfish etoufee, bread pudding, bananas foster, pralines, and pecan pie.